 3. Mungo & Maud

 Showing images of products in situ increases engagement by helping shoppers imagine how they will feel when they own the product.
-Around special occasions, you can give emails an extra boost by incorporating the holiday theme into product images.
-Mungo & Maud has done this to great effect by including some adorable pigs in its stylish product photos.
+Around special occasions, you can give your email campaigns an extra boost by incorporating the theme of the occasion into product images.
+Mungo & Maud has done this to great effect in their Chinese New Year email by including some adorable pigs in its stylish product photos.

-Marketers can also incorporate real-time social media feeds to inspire shoppers with photos of the product being used in real life.
+Marketers can also incorporate real-time social media feeds to inspire shoppers with photos of the product being used in real life, celebrating new beginnings.